mason-keiser/beach-finder/README.md

 * Bootstrap 4
 * AWS EC2
 # Features
-* User can view a catalog of products
-* User can view the details of an individual product
-* User can add a product to their cart
-* User can view a synopsis of their cart
+* User can view weather of current location
-* User can place an order to the database
+* User can click on a marker to view the weather at the selected Southern California beach
-* User can clear all items out of their cart
 # Development
 ## System Requirements
 * Node.js 10 or higher